Getting from Anchorage to McCarthy: All your options explained

 The Musk Ox Farm provides the chance to learn about these arctic mammals and their incredible adaptations to the extreme cold of the arctic.
 They are not native to the less extreme climate of Palmer in the Matanuska Valley, but the farm provides and haven for research and learning about these amazing animals.
 You’ll need to give yourself some time to visit since you can only enter the farm on a guided tour (which is totally worth it).

 The Musk Ox Farm is 46 miles from Anchorage, just beyond the town of Palmer.

-Matanuska Glacier State Historic Site
+Matanuska Glacier State Recreation Site